10 Ways To Make A Resume Attractive For The Employer

 3. Highlight your educational details

 This is an important thing in your resume.
 Where you studied, what course you took, and any educational qualifications and achievements must be included in your resume.
 At the same time, put emphasis on this especially if you don’t have any work experience.
-Don’t forget to place this portion at the start or in the center of your resume since the middle area often catches the recruiter’s attention.
+Don’t forget to place this portion at the start or in the centre of your resume since the middle area often catches the recruiter’s attention.

 4. Enumerate specific experiences